dducret/lowlevelwind/README.md

 # Low Level Wind
-# Created by Oliver Wipfli with Claude and ChatGPT help
+# Created by Oliver Wipfli, with AI assistance from Claude and ChatGPT

 https://www.oliverwipfli.ch/low-level-wind-2025-07-09/